Knot invariants and higher representation theory II: the categorification of quantum knot invariants: Comparison to other knot homologies

 So as usual, we need only compute their behavior on parabolic Verma modules on the level of objects in order to check isomorphisms of functors.
-Furthermore, both send parabolic Verma modules to their mutations by a particular change of order.
-For $T_{v}$ the mutation is that associated to the action of $v$ on tableaux, and for $\Xi\circ \mathbb{B}_v\circ \Xi$, it is given by using $v$ to reorder the root function $\bal$ given by the sum of the roots that appear between the red lines.
-These coincide, so the functors are the same. \end{proof}
+Furthermore, by Proposition \ref{pro:mutate}, $\mathbb{B}_v$ sends the exceptional collection of standard objects to its mutation by using $v$ to reorder the root function $\bal$ given by the sum of the roots that appear between the red lines.
+Furthermore $T_v$ sends the exceptional collection of parabolic Verma modules to its mutation by the change of order associated to the action of $v$ on tableaux.
+By \cite[4.10]{WebCTP}, these changes of partial order are intertwined by the correspondence between standard modules and parabolic Verma modules given by $\Xi$.
+Thus the mutations also match under $\Xi$, so the diagram commutes. \end{proof}

 Finally, we turn to describing the functors associated to cups and caps.
-If $\pi$ has a column of height $n$, then any block of category $\tcO_n^\fp$ is equivalent to the block of category $\tcO^{\fp'}_n$ associated to $\pi'$, the diagram $\pi$ with that column of height $n$ removed.
+If $\pi$ has a column of height $n$ in the $k$th position, then any block of category $\tcO_n^\fp$ is equivalent to the block of category $\tcO^{\fp'}_n$ associated to $\pi'$, the diagram $\pi$ with that column of height $n$ removed.
 The content of the tableaux in the new block is that of the original block with the multiplicity of each number in $[1,n]$ reduced by 1.
 The effect of this functor on the simples, projectives and Vermas is simply removing that column of height $n$ (which by column strictness must be the numbers $[1,n]$ in order).
-The functor that realizes this equivalence $\zeta:\tcO^\fp_n\to \tcO^{\fp'}_n$ is the {\bf Enright-Shelton equivalence} (based on the paper \cite[chapter 11]{ES}, but developed more fully by Bernstein, Frenkel and Khovanov in \cite{BFK}; also, note that we use the Koszul dual to their equivalence).
+The functor that realizes this equivalence $\zeta:\tcO^\fp_n\to \tcO^{\fp'}_n$ is the {\bf Enright-Shelton equivalence}, which is developed in the form most useful for us in \cite[\S 3.2]{Sussan2007}.